bateman/python_pyenv_poetry_template/README.md

 * `bandit`: for security analysis.
 * `pre-commit`: for automating all the checks above before committing.

+> [!NOTE]
+> To manually run code formatting and linting, run `make check/format` and `make check/lint`, respectively.
+> To execut all the checks, stage your changes, then run `make check/precommit`.

 ## Update

 Run `make project/update` to update all the dependencies using `poetry`.